How do I use the Gradebook?

-The top of the Gradebook includes global sorting options and settings you can use to organize your gradebook , which will populate the selected student data and assignment data .
+The Gradebook includes global sorting options and settings you can use to organize your gradebook , student data and assignment data .

-The main Gradebook allows you to see all students, assignments, and grades.
+The Traditional Gradebook allows you to see all students, assignments, and grades.
 In the Gradebook menu, you also switch between several options as available:

-Individual View allows you to assess one student and one assignment at a time and is fully accessible for screen readers.
+Individual Gradebook allows you to assess one student and one assignment at a time and is fully accessible for screen readers.
 Individual View currently does not support settings and options from the Gradebook.